 Q: Hi Dr. Phinney.
 I have chronic pain and take a lot of medications.
 Also have controlled type 2 diabetes.
 Do you think taking 4400mg of gabapentin a day could be why I am not losing weight that easily.
 I am eating under 30 grams of carbs a day and I dont eat a lot of fat.
 I eat just twice a day, and only around 950-975 calories.
 Thank You!

 Dr. Phinney: The effects of anti-seizure and mood stabilizing pharmaceuticals on body weight remains controversial.
 Unfortunately I cannot offer specific medical advice via this forum.

-Q: While someone pursuing a therapeutic ketogenic diet for the management of cancer, epilepsy, Alzheimer’s or dementia may want to reduce protein to achieve elevated ketone levels, do do you think someone trying to manage diabetes or lose weight needs to consciously worry about “too much protein”, or can they just follow their appetite when it comes to protein intake?
+Q: While someone pursuing a therapeutic ketogenic diet for the management of cancer, epilepsy, Alzheimer’s or dementia may want to reduce protein to achieve elevated ketone levels, do you think someone trying to manage diabetes or lose weight needs to consciously worry about “too much protein” or can they just follow their appetite when it comes to protein intake?

 Dr. Phinney: Too much protein can drive down ketone production in the liver and therefore, may reduce the beneficial effects of nutritional ketosis.
 A well-formulated ketogenic diet should consist of protein (meat, fish, poultry, eggs, dairy) in moderation, providing something in the range of 10-15% of daily energy need to maintain critical structures and functions of the body.
 Most healthy humans maintain lean body mass and function during a ketogenic diet providing between 1.2 and 1.75 grams of protein per kg of ‘reference body weight’.
 This is an excellent question that we have heard often, and we have an upcoming blog post on this topic that should be available this next week.